Skip To Content

 • Low mood and depression

-• Anticipatory anxiety arising ahead of, or during, performance reviews and 1-2-1’s, disciplinary and redundancy consultations or settlement discussions
+• Anticipatory anxiety from performance reviews, 1-2-1’s, disciplinaries, redundancy consultations or settlement discussions

 • Feelings of shame, anger, guilt and loss

-• Moving forward from workplace bullying or sexual harassment
+• Moving forward from workplace bullying, abuse or sexual harassment including accusations of

 • Exploring the impact on your relationships outside of work